RYCO123/Rocket_Center_Of_Pressure_Calculator/README.md

 ## Theory

-The Center of Pressure calculation uses the Barrowman equations, which provide:

-- **Nosecone CoP**: Based on shape type (ogive vs cone)
-- **Fin CoP**: Complex calculation considering fin geometry and interference
-- **Body Tubes**: Neglected in simplified model (no normal force contribution)

-The overall CoP is calculated as a weighted average of individual component contributions.
+The Center of Pressure is calculated using the Barrowman equations, considering nose, transition, and fin contributions.
+For stability, the COP should be behind the rocket's center of gravity (CG) by at least one body diameter ("one caliber stability").

+The equations and variable definitions are based on the classic Barrowman method.
+For more details and a helpful diagram, see [RocketMime's Barrowman Equations page](https://www.rocketmime.com/rockets/Barrowman.html).

 ## Contributing